Welcome to the Utah Department of Transportation’s (UDOT) central transportation information resource for Big and Little Cottonwood Canyons.

 • Public will be notified via UDOT Cottonwoods social media channels and VMS signage.

-Canyons resorts will be monitoring their parking lots and determining when their lots reach capacity.
 UDOT and UPD will monitor roadside parking and trailhead parking through traffic count data, visual parking assessments and the canyon’s uphill queue.

 UDOT, UPD and resort representatives will be stationed at restriction turnaround points to answer questions and determine if a traveler meets the following uphill travel exceptions: